aliyousefi-dev/ova/docs/Team Space.md

-What is Team Space.
-is a Space that you Can Join others to that Space and Define the Roles on that.
+Team Space is a shared Space between multiple users. and enable them to work with each other on that.

-We need a Section like the Broadcasting that want to just Read and not have Access to Edit or Re Upload.

-As New Uploads.
+Publish Confirmation.
+Draft Videos

+it must help to get a better version of a video. and then finally it keep tracks the video versions.

+i thinking about a vertical timeline that keep track the video changes.

+the team space create a good way to edit timeing the video.
+Rule Based Access

+When you Access a Space .
+Where this
+Each Space have Users.
+Users.

+The admin is default user to all spaces.

+Supporting the Reactions.